-The @staticmethod is a built-in decorator in Python which defines a static method.
+The @staticmethod is a built-in decorator that defines a static method in the class in Python.
 A static method doesn't receive any reference argument whether it is called by an instance of a class or by the class itself.
 The following notation is used to declare a static method in a class:

 class person: @staticmethod def greet(): print("Hello!")